evelyn-2022/loop/README.md

-# BabelBeats
+# Loop

-After six months, I’ve decided to rebuild this project from scratch to improve my skills.
-Older version can be accessed [here](https://github.com/evelyn-2022/babelbeats-archive) (it was far from finished 😅)
+After six months, I’ve decided to rebuild this project.
+Older version can be found [here](https://github.com/evelyn-2022/babelbeats-archive) (it was far from finished 😅)

 ## Current Status